WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Memory cleanup
 -----------------------

-`WSRelease*` no longer needs to be called on the data received from WSTP.
+WSRelease* no longer needs to be called on the data received from WSTP.
 The LLU framework does it for you.

 Automated handling of common data types
 --------------------------------------------------

-Some sophisticated types can be sent to Mathematica directly via a `MLStream` class.
+Some sophisticated types can be sent to Mathematica directly via an MLStream class.
 For example nested maps:

 .. code-block:: cpp

 	std::map<std::string, std::map<int, std::vector<double>>> myNestedMap

 Just write `ms << myNestedMap` and a nested Association will be returned.
-It works in the other direction as well.
+It works in the other direction too.
 Obviously, for the above to work, key and value type in the map must be supported by WSTP.

-If you have any particular type that you think should be directly supported by `MLStream`, please let me know.
+If you have any particular type that you think should be directly supported by MLStream, please let me know.

 User-defined classes
 ----------------------------------------